Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 The training loop in Lightning
 ------------------------------

-Every PyTorch users is familiar with the basic training loop for gradient descent optimization:
+Every PyTorch user is familiar with the basic training loop for gradient descent optimization:

 .. code-block:: python